Flash STU: Fast Spectral Transform Units: Experiments with robotics sequence prediction

-Based on our experiment results, we can see that STU-T outperforms all other models on a parameter-adjusted basis.
-We summarize our main findings below.

-\paragraph{Attention vs. State Space Models.} It has been observed that Transformers struggle with tasks requiring the recall of long-range dependencies~\cite{tay2020longrangearenabenchmark}, whereas state space models (SSMs) excel in this domain.
-The Transformer's quadratic complexity in sequence length~\cite{vaswani2017attentionneed} contrasts with SSMs' subquadratic complexity and ability to theoretically capture infinitely long dependencies~\cite{gu2022efficientlymodelinglongsequences}.
-Mamba~\cite{gu2024mambalineartimesequencemodeling}, a recent SSM variant, introduces selective state spaces that dynamically adapt to input sequences, achieving state-of-the-art performance across various tasks.
-In our study, Mamba-2 indeed significantly outperforms Transformer in MuJoCo robotics sequence prediction tasks.
-More excitingly, the STU-T model oftentimes outperforms Mamba-2 while being faster.
-Another notable observation on the comparison of the models' training losses is that the starting losses of STU and STU-T are relatively lower than those of Transformer and Mamba-2.

-\paragraph{Tensordot approximation effect.} As noted in the introduction, the tensordot approximation of STU-T models is a significant optimization in both computational and memory efficiency.
-We found that STU-T models are much smaller yet have performance on par, and at most times exceeding, that of full STU models.
-Moreover, the parameter savings due to the tensordot approximation can be reallocated towards other areas of the model.
-This makes STU-T models our best performing variant given equalized parameter counts, beating state-of-the-art Mamba-2 model in all three MuJoCo tasks.
+\textbf{Results}.
+Based on our experiment results, STU-T \textbf{outperforms} all other models.
+In general, SSMs' subquadratic complexity and ability to theoretically capture infinitely long dependencies~\cite{gu2022efficientlymodelinglongsequences} allow them to excel at these robotics tasks compared to Transformers, with Mamba-2 performing the strongest.
+More excitingly, the STU-T model outperforms Mamba-2 while being faster, and also shows smoother optimization early in training.
+The tensordot approximation proves to be particularly effective, reducing parameter count and memory use while maintaining accuracy.

-\paragraph{Mixture-of-STUs.} We found that formulating our MLP layer in the SwiGLU configuration~\cite{shazeer2020gluvariantsimprovetransformer} improves performance in STU models; however, formulating the MLP layer as a sparsely-gated mixture-of-SwiGLUs hurts performance.
-We envision there is a ripe field of research in architectural design for the STU waiting to be explored, e.g. adaptive online methods and variants of MoE~\cite{hazan2022introduction}, which we leave to future work.
+We also observe that STU benefits more from depth, whereas Transformers is affected more by model widths and plateaus quickly beyond two layers.
+Furthermore, extending STU with sparsely-gated mixture-of-SwiGLUs were less effective, even though SwiGLU configuration~\cite{shazeer2020gluvariantsimprovetransformer} improved performance.
+We envision there is a ripe field of research in architectural design for the STU, e.g. adaptive online methods and variants of MoE~\cite{hazan2022introduction}, which we leave to future work.

-\paragraph{Width vs. Depth.} The STU model benefits more from increasing model depth, whereas the Transformer model is affected more by increases in model width.
-When model width is held constant, we observe that the Transformer stops improving with increased depth—particularly after just two layers\footnote{We suspect this could be related to the "induction heads" phenomenon observed in attention-based architectures~\cite{olsson2022incontextlearninginductionheads}.
-Induction heads are specialized to recognize and replicate patterns in the input data, facilitating in-context learning.
-These heads typically emerge within the first two layers of a Transformer, providing many of its learning capabilities.
-As a result, additional layers contribute diminishing returns, since the core functionalities are already established early on. }.
-See Tables \ref{table:axes-stu}-\ref{table:axes-transformer} for these ablations.